soarbear/lite_serial_ros/README.md

 lite_serial_ros(lite_serial_node) is a experiment package(node) to echo binary data with opposite device with CRC check.
 Refer to the following image of test result, another one in non-blocking mode based on pyserial lib writen in python as well.
 As you see, almost the same results were obtained.
 The Rx time in image includes reading/writing one of opposite device and reading one, CRC check of lite_serial_node.
-So, the Rx time measured(around 0.7-0.8ms) is longer tha Tx one(0.2-0.3ms).
+So, the Rx time measured(around 0.7-0.8ms) is longer than Tx one(0.2-0.3ms).

 The pycode(serial_echo_test.py) is uploaded to github as well.
 Feel free to fork and share.